The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: DATA AND DERIVED QUANTITIES

-Similar discrepancies when using N2O2 and N2S2 as tracers of N/O were highlighted by \cite{Strom_2018}, wherein high-redshift galaxies are seen to be offset from the local trend between the two diagnostics, instead behaving more similarly to local \textsc{Hii} regions.
+\cite{Strom_2018} found that both high-redshift galaxies and local \textsc{Hii} regions were offset from the trend between N2O2 and N2S2 seen in local galaxies.
 They proposed that the integrated light spectrum of local galaxies may include contributions from diffuse ionised gas (DIG) in addition to emission from \textsc{Hii} regions.
 Galaxies that have a larger contribution from DIG would be expected to have enhanced flux contribution to the [\ion{S}{II}] doublet, which would depress N2S2 at a fixed N2O2.
-If these galaxies are less dominated by \textsc{Hii} regions, which trace recent star formation, then we would also expect them to have a lower SFR, which suggests that the trend observed in Figure \ref{fig:N2O2vN2S2} may be driven by different contributions from DIG.
-However, recent work by \cite{Mannucci_2021} suggests that SDSS galaxies do not have a significant contribution from DIG, and instead differences in the measurements of low-ionisation line fluxes, such as the [\ion{S}{II}] doublet, are driven by aperture effects in local \textsc{Hii} regions.
+However, recent work by \cite{Mannucci_2021} suggests that SDSS galaxies do not have a significant contribution from DIG, and that instead aperture effects on the spectroscopy of nearby \textsc{Hii} regions are largely responsible for the observed differences.
+Indeed, when large enough apertures are used on local \textsc{Hii} regions, the observed line ratios are the same as in SDSS galaxies.

-Due to the caveats discussed above, we caution the use of the N2S2 diagnostic to trace N/O, particularly for high-$z$ galaxies and \textsc{Hii} regions.
-Coupled with the relatively low detection rate of the full [\ion{S}{II}] doublet for our KLEVER sample, we prefer to adopt throughout this paper only the N2O2 diagnostic, which represents a far more direct tracer of N/O.
+Due to the caveats discussed above, we caution the use of the N2S2 diagnostic to trace N/O, particularly for high-$z$ galaxies and \textsc{Hii} regions wherein [\ion{S}{II}] emission from the outer ionised regions may not be properly represented in integrated spectra because of low S/N or small extraction apertures, respectively.
+Furthermore, the differing enrichment histories of sulphur and oxygen make N2O2 a far more direct tracer of N/O than N2S2.
+These points, coupled with the relatively low detection rate of the full [\ion{S}{II}] doublet for our KLEVER sample, compel us to adopt only the N2O2 diagnostic throughout this paper.